jeffknupp/blog/content/2013-04-07-improve-your-python-yield-and-generators-explained.md

 * Like `iterators`, we can get the next value from a `generator` using `next()`
     * `for` gets values by calling `next()` implicitly

-I hope today's post was helpful.
+I hope this post was helpful.
 If you had never heard of `generators`, I hope you now understand what they are, why they're useful, and how to use them.
-If you were somewhat familiar with `generators`, I hope this post cleared up the confusion.
+If you were somewhat familiar with `generators`, I hope any confusion is now cleared up.

 As always, if any section is unclear (or, more importantly, contains errors), by all means let me know.
 You can leave a comment below, email me at [jeff@jeffknupp.com](mailto:jeff@jeffknupp.com), or hit me up on Twitter [@jeffknupp](http://www.twitter.com/jeffknupp).

-[^1]: A refresher: a prime number is a positive integer greater than 1
+[^prime]: Quick refresher: a prime number is a positive integer greater than 1
     that has no divisors other than 1 and itself.
-3 is prime because there are no numbers that evenly divide it other than 1 and 3 itself.*
+3 is prime because there are no numbers that evenly divide it other than 1 and 3 itself.